-GASB requires the classification of net assets into three classifications defined as follows:
+GASB requires the classification of net position into three classifications defined as follows:

-- Invested in capital assets, net of related debt This component of net assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+- Invested in capital assets, net of related debt This component of net position consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets, if applicable.
 If there are significant unspent related debt proceeds at year-end, the portion of the debt attributable to the unspent proceeds is not included in the calculation of invested in capital assets, net of related debt.
-Rather, that portion of the debt is included in the same net assets component as the unspent proceeds. - Restricted net assets This component of net assets consists of amounts which have external constraints placed on their use imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
-At December 31, 2010 and 2009, COMIDA has no restricted net assets. - Unrestricted net assets This component of net assets consists of net assets that do not meet the definition of "invested in capital assets, net of related debt", or "restricted".
+Rather, that portion of the debt is included in the same net position component as the unspent proceeds.
+COMIDA has no outstanding debt obligations at either December 31, 2012 or 2011. - Restricted net position This component of net position consists of amounts which have external constraints placed on their use imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
+At December 31, 2012 and 2011, COMIDA has no restricted net position. - Unrestricted net position This component of net position consists of net position that do not meet the definition of "invested in capital assets, net of related debt", or "restricted".